ecix/birdseye/README.md

     name = rs1.example.net (IPv6)
     api = http://rs1.example.com:29185/

-You can edit uWSGI server settings in the same configuration file.
+You can edit uWSGI server settings and any other section in the same file.

 ## Running